kodecocodes/swift-algorithm-club/Fixed Size Array/README.markdown

 var a = FixedSizeArray(maxSize: 10, defaultValue: 0)
 ```

-Note that `removeAtIndex()` overwrites the last element with this `defaultValue` to clean up the "junk" object that gets left behind.
+Note that `removeAt(index: Int)` overwrites the last element with this `defaultValue` to clean up the "junk" object that gets left behind.
 Normally it wouldn't matter to leave that duplicate object in the array, but if it's a class or a struct it may have strong references to other objects and it's good boyscout practice to zero those out.

 *Written for Swift Algorithm Club by Matthijs Hollemans*